 The officially registered breed name is, Australian Lowline ( Lowline is the abbreviated breed name).
 These cattle are descendants of the Aberdeen Angus cattle imported into the Trangie Research Centre, in 1929, by the NSW Agricultural Department.

 - 1929 to 1963 – top-stud Aberdeen Angus cattle were imported from Canada and later herd sires from America, Scotland and some well-known Australian Angus studs were purchased to form the foundation of the Trangie Aberdeen Angus herd.
 The intention of the Department of Agriculture was to supply the beef industry with quality genetics for breed improvement and beef production.

-- 1929 to 1963 – the Trangie Angus herd was prominent in the Australian showing circuit and won many major awards.
+- 1929 to 1963 – the Trangie Aberdeen Angus herd was prominent in the Australian showing circuit and won many major awards.

 - 1964 – the Trangie herd was closed to any further genetics and became a ‘closed herd’.